-ISSA PAC is led by Honorary Chairman, Congressman Darrell Issa.
-As Chairman of the House Oversight & Government Reform Committee, Congressman Issa is the top government watchdog in Congress.
+As former Chairman of the House Oversight & Government Reform Committee, Congressman Issa served as the top government watchdog in Congress.

-Since taking on the top role on the Oversight Committee, Issa has:
+During his role on the Oversight Committee, Issa:

 Prior to his election to Congress, Issa was a technology industry leader and CEO.
 He founded Vista, California, based Directed Electronics Inc., the industry-leading manufacturer of automobile security and convenience products.
 Issa has served as Chairman of the Consumer Electronics Association, the Board of Governors of the Electronics Industry Association, and as Director of the San Diego Regional Economic Development Corporation and the Greater San Diego County Chamber of Commerce.
 In 1994, Issa received the Entrepreneur of the Year Award from Inc. Magazine, Ernst & Young, and The San Diego Union-Tribune.